-Between Christmas drinks and shopping for gifts, party food and something nice to wear, this can be an expensive time of year.
+Between Christmas drinks and shopping for gifts, party food and something nice to wear, Christmas can be an expensive time of year.
 Never fear, there’s plenty of free festive fun in Melbourne, from a rendezvous with Santa to Myer’s famous Christmas windows.

-Myer Animated Christmas Windows
+Myer Christmas Windows